Mathieu van der Poel medical update: It ain’t good - Canadian Cycling Magazine

 The injury will be subject to continued and intensive medical evaluation throughout the week, the team said.
 Further assessments, scheduled towards the end of the week, may offer greater clarity regarding his program and the potential for participation in the Critérium du Dauphiné.

-Tadej Pogacar suffeed a similar injury in his leadup to the 2023 Tour de France.
-He missed many of the key leadup races, and raced only at his national champs before entering the Tour.
+Tadej Pogačar suffered a similar injury in his preparation to the 2023 Tour de France.
+He missed many of the key lead-up races, and raced only at his national champs before entering the Tour.
 Although he placed second overall, he would falter in crucial stages–a radical difference to the 2024 edition.